eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 Alternatively to changing lane permissions with a rerouter, the traci functions [`traci.lane.setAllowed` and `setDisallowed`](../TraCI/Change_Lane_State.md) may also be used.

+!!! caution
+    When using rerouters to extend the original permissions of a network (allowing more vehicles than permitted by default) requires explicit handling of [internal edges](Intersections.md#internal_links).
+For this reason it is easier to allow both lanes in the network and set the initial restriction with a rerouter.

 ## Assigning a new Destination

 A "destProbReroute" forces the rerouter to assign a new route to